-Moxa switches classify traffic based on layer 2 of the OSI 7 layer model, and the switch prioritizes received traffic according to the priority information defined in the received packet.
+Moxa switches classify traffic based on layer 2 of the OSI 7-layer model, and the switch prioritizes received traffic according to the priority information defined in the received packet.
 Incoming traffic is classified based upon the IEEE 802.1D frame and is assigned to the appropriate priority queue based on the IEEE 802.1p service level value defined in that packet.
 Service level markings (values) are defined in the IEEE 802.1Q 4-byte tag, and consequently traffic will only contain 802.1p priority markings if the network is configured with VLANs and VLAN tagging.
 The traffic flow through the switch is as follows:

-- Because the 802.1p priority levels are fixed to the traffic queues, the packet will be placed in the appropriate priority queue, ready for transmission through the appropriate egress port.
+- A packet received by the Moxa switch may or may not have an 802.1p tag associated with it.
+If it does not, then it is given a default 802.1p tag (which is usually 0).
+Alternatively, the packet may be marked with a new 802.1p value, which will result in all knowledge of the old 802.1p tag being lost. - Because the 802.1p priority levels are fixed to the traffic queues, the packet will be placed in the appropriate priority queue, ready for transmission through the appropriate egress port.
 When the packet reaches the head of its queue and is about to be transmitted, the device determines whether or not the egress port is tagged for that VLAN.
 If it is, then the new 802.1p tag is used in the extended 802.1D header. - The Moxa switch will check a packet received at the ingress port for IEEE 802.1D traffic classification, and then prioritize it based on the IEEE 802.1p value (service levels) in that tag.
 It is this 802.1p value that determines which traffic queue the packet is mapped to.